Repulsive fermions and shell effects on the surface of a sphere: Acknowledgments

 \section{Acknowledgments}

-LF acknowledges the project “Frontiere Quantistiche” within the 2023 funding programme ‘Dipartimenti di Eccellenza’ of the Italian Ministry for Universities and Research.
+The authors are grateful to Cesare Vianello, Andrea Tononi and Giacomo Gradenigo for helpful discussions and valuable suggestions.
+LF acknowledges the project “Frontiere Quantistiche” within the 2023 funding program ‘Dipartimenti di Eccellenza’ of the Italian Ministry for Universities and Research.
 AB acknowledges the European Quantum Flagship Project PASQuanS 2.
 LS is partially supported by the European Union-NextGenerationEU within the National Center for HPC, Big Data, and Quantum Computing [Project No. CN00000013, CN1 Spoke 10: Quantum Computing].
-LF, AB, and LS are partially supported by Iniziativa Specifica "Quantum" of Istituto Nazionale di Fisica Nucleare (INFN) and the PRIN 2022 project “Quantum Atomic Mixtures: Droplets, Topological Structures, and Vortices”.
+LF, AB, and LS are partially supported by Iniziativa Specifica “Quantum" of Istituto Nazionale di Fisica Nucleare (INFN) and the PRIN 2022 project “Quantum Atomic Mixtures: Droplets, Topological Structures, and Vortices”.